akshit2611/amazon-clone/README.md

-3 page Amazon clone- cart or returns & orders are working property.
+3 page Amazon clone.<br>Your Cart or Orders & Returns are the working Property,<br>Check and Buy something Good for Me.